 - Default gateway setting: Enter the Default gateway IP assigned in Step 1.
 In the following example, replace

 192.168.0.1with the assigned Default gateway IP.Color mode# nmcli con mod "Vlan bond-srv.20" ipv4.gateway 192.168.0.1 # nmcli device reapply bond-srv.20# nmcli con mod "Vlan bond-srv.20" ipv4.gateway 192.168.0.1 # nmcli device reapply bond-srv.20Code block.
-IP settings to change Guide- If you set the Default Gateway on a new VLAN, the terminal session will be disconnected.
+Change IP settings Info- Setting a Default Gateway on a new VLAN disconnects the terminal session.

 - Step 2 After completing the task, if the task status changes to Completed, you can reconnect to the terminal.